Sitting Bull: Ghost Dance movement

-Death and burial
+Death

 In 1890, James McLaughlin, the U.S. Indian agent at Fort Yates on Standing Rock Agency, feared that the Lakota leader was about to flee the reservation with the Ghost Dancers, so he ordered the police to arrest him.

-On December 14, 1890, McLaughlin drafted a letter to Lieutenant Henry Bullhead (noted as Bull Head in lead), an Indian agency policeman, that included instructions and a plan to capture Sitting Bull.
+On December 14, 1890, McLaughlin drafted a letter to Lieutenant Henry Bullhead, an Indian agency policeman named as Bull Head in the letter's beginning, which included instructions and a plan to capture Sitting Bull.
 The plan called for the arrest to take place at dawn on December 15 and advised the use of a light spring wagon to facilitate removal before his followers could rally.
 Bullhead decided against using the wagon.
 He intended to have the police officers force Sitting Bull to mount a horse immediately after the arrest.

 Around 5:30 a.m. on December 15, 39 police officers and four volunteers approached Sitting Bull's house.
-They surrounded the house, knocked and entered.
-Bullhead told Sitting Bull that he was under arrest and led him outside.
-Sitting Bull and his wife noisily stalled for time, and the camp awakened and men converged at the house.
-As Bullhead ordered Sitting Bull to mount a horse, he said that the Indian Affairs agent wanted to see the chief, and that Sitting Bull could then return to his house.
+They surrounded the house, knocked, and entered.
+Bull Head told Sitting Bull that he was under arrest and led him outside.
+Sitting Bull and his wife noisily stalled for time as the camp awakened and men converged at the house.
+As Bull Head ordered Sitting Bull to mount a horse, he said that the Indian Affairs agent wanted to see the chief, and that Sitting Bull could then return to his house.

 When Sitting Bull refused to comply, the police used force on him.
 The Sioux in the village were enraged.
-Catch-the-Bear, a Lakota, shouldered his rifle and shot Bullhead, who reacted by firing his revolver into the chest of Sitting Bull.
+Catch-the-Bear, a Lakota, shouldered his rifle and shot Bull Head, who, in response, fired his revolver into the chest of Sitting Bull.
 Another police officer, Red Tomahawk, shot Sitting Bull in the head, and Sitting Bull dropped to the ground.
 Sitting Bull died between 12 and 1 p.m.

-A close-quarters fight erupted, and within minutes, several men were dead.
-The Lakota killed six policemen immediately, while two more died shortly after the fight, including Bullhead.
+A close quarters fight erupted and, within minutes, 14 men were dead and two others were fatally wounded.
+The Lakota killed six policemen immediately, and two more died shortly after the fight, including Bull Head.
 The police killed Sitting Bull and seven of his supporters at the site, along with two horses.

+Burial

-Sitting Bull's body was taken to Fort Yates, where it was placed in a coffin (made by the Army carpenter) and buried.
+Sitting Bull's body was taken to present-day Fort Yates, North Dakota, where it was placed in a coffin made by the U.S. Army carpenter there, and he was buried on the grounds of Fort Yates.
 A monument was installed to mark his burial site after his remains were reportedly taken to South Dakota.

 In 1953, Lakota family members exhumed what they believed to be Sitting Bull's remains, transporting them for reinterment near Mobridge, South Dakota, his birthplace.
 A monument to him was erected there.